 The Theology Department provides students with the knowledge and skills necessary for reasoned reflection on their own values, faith, and tradition, as well as on the religious forces that shape our society and world.
-The department’s five primary areas of research include biblical studies, church history, comparative theology, systematic theology, and theological ethics.
+The department’s five primary areas of research include biblical studies, historical theology/history of christianity, comparative theology, systematic theology, and theological ethics.

 Video from C21